 The same goes for Doctor Strange, which many said ripped off the mind-bending, world-tripping aspects of Inception, when in reality the Christopher Nolan film itself was inspired by the trippy Doctor Strange comics.

-Anchored by Benedict Cumberbatch (whom Marvel delayed the release by four months to ensure he could play the good doctor), other A-listers like mentor Tilda Swinton and villain Mads Mikkelsen round out a stellar cast and compliment a relentlessly exciting, creative movie.
+Anchored by Benedict Cumberbatch (whom Marvel delayed production by four months to ensure he could play the good doctor), other A-listers like mentor Tilda Swinton and the misunderstood villainy of Mads Mikkelsen round out a stellar cast and compliment a relentlessly exciting, creative movie.
 Michael Giacchino's eccentric score is spellbinding and no doubt helped him earn the Spider-Man: Homecoming gig two MCU (Marvel Cinematic Universe) movies later.

 Director Matthew Vaughn took a break from my beloved Kingsman franchise (CinemAce 2017's number one movie!) to produce Eddie the Eagle, a biopic about the famous British underdog skier.
 Starring his other universe's lead, Taron Egerton, as Eddie and coached up by a drunk, sleazeball American Hugh Jackman, the movie delivers as an inspirational true story about overcoming odds.

 As suave as Egerton is as Eggsy, he's endearingly and remarkably dorky as Eddie.
 The movie has a wonderfully retro feel and like the other movies topping any of my lists, is so very fun to watch.